-American Tribal Style® bellydance (also known as ATS) is a young and innovative bellydance style based on an adaption of traditional dance techniques from North Africa, the Middle East, North India and Spain.
-It consists of a rich vocabulary of dance steps that allow you to improvise with the other dancers in your “tribe” using non-verbal communication of movements and gestures.
-The expression is synchronous, dynamic and full of energy.
-The group is creating art right on the spot and no two performances are the same.
+American Tribal Style® bellydance (also known as ATS) looks ancient but is actually a young and innovative bellydance style based on an adaption of traditional dance techniques from North Africa, the Middle East, North India and Spain.

 American Tribal Style® magedans (ATS) er en ung og innovativ magedansstil inspirert av tradisjonelle danseteknikker fra Nord-Afrika, Midtøsten, India og Spania.
 Den består av et fyldig vokabular av dansetrinn som gir deg mulighet til å improvisere med de andre danserne i din “tribe” ved bruk av non-verbal kommunikasjon.
 Uttrykket er synkront, dynamisk, og fullt av energi.

-The style is characterized by costumes derived from many folkloric sources and is often composed of large tiered skirts, a short choli / top often with a plunging neckline, a visible bra decorated with coins and textiles, hip scarf with yarn tassles or fringe, a heavy layering of oxidized silver jewelry and turbaned head.
-In the recent years it has been a trend that many troupes have gone toward the flower hair gardens and half turbans leaving their hair on display.
-Turbans can be both hot and uncomfortable, but the turban gives a group a regal, elegant and especially unified appearance onstage.
+The costuming is a beautiful folkloric mix and reflects the roots of this dance in that they show the inspiration drawn from many time periods and dance forms.
+The costume is often embellished with mirrored and embroidered materials and is composed of large tiered skirts, a short choli / top often with a plunging neckline, a visible bra decorated with coins and textiles, hip scarf with yarn tassles or fringe, a heavy layering of jewellery and turbaned head.
+The turban gives a group an especially unified appearance on stage.